-The outnumbered government forces and its western allies flew in the 4th Infantry Division from Italy for reinforcements.
+The outnumbered government forces and Western allies flew in the 4th Infantry Division from Italy for reinforcements.
 The conflict continued throughout the month of December, with the government forces slowly gaining the upper hand.

 Strangely, ELAS forces in the rest of Greece initially did not join the fight.
 They did so later in December, when the conflict turned into a full scale civil war between government and the WWII Allies on one side and communist and leftist forces on the other.
 Extreme violence and atrocities were recorded on both sides.

-British PM Winston Churchill attempted a peace initiative toward the end of 1944, arriving in Athens on December 25.
-He presided over a conference, in which even representatives from the Soviet Union participated, in hopes a settlement could be reached.
+British PM Winston Churchill attempted a peace initiative toward the end of 1944, arriving in Athens on December 25th.
+He presided over a conference in which even representatives from the Soviet Union participated in hopes that a settlement could be reached.

-The Soviets neither encouraged nor discouraged the Greek communists’ ambitions, because according to the 1943 Moscow agreement, Greece belonged to the British sphere of influence.
-Perhaps Stalin had no intention to avert the Dekemvriana because he would not profit, whatever the outcome.
+The Soviets neither encouraged nor discouraged the Greek communists’ ambitions because, according to the 1943 Moscow agreement, Greece belonged to the British sphere of influence.
+Perhaps Stalin had no intention of averting the Dekemvriana because he would not profit whatever the outcome.

-By early January, ELAS forces had been driven from Athens.
-As a result of Churchill’s intervention, centrist Prime minister Georgios Papandreou resigned and was replaced by General Nikolaos Plastiras, a firm anti-Communist.
+By early January, ELAS forces had been driven away from Athens.
+As a result of Churchill’s intervention, centrist Prime Minister Georgios Papandreou resigned and was replaced by General Nikolaos Plastiras, a firm anti-Communist.

-The communist-led army had made numerous enemies by summarily executing up to 8,000 people for so-called “political crimes” during the period when they controlled Athens.
+The communist-led army had made numerous enemies by summarily executing up to eight thousand people for so-called “political crimes” during the period when they controlled Athens.

-Adding to the anger of the populace, they also took another 20,000 hostages with them when they departed the city.
+Adding to the anger of the populace, they also took another twenty thousand hostages with them when they departed the city.